nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 # Disclaimer
 I am in no way affiliated with Jagex and running the launcher through linux is unsupported by them.
 Any issues should be reported here as tickets.
+Use at your own risk.

 # Installing
 ### Release Bundle (easiest)